jkurdys/capstone_1/README.md

 ### The Secret is There ain’t no Secret
 The prevailing null hypothesis guiding all of the experiments in this project holds that the means observed when subdividing the population will fall within the expected confidence interval established by the mean rate of voter registrations for the state as a whole.
 In each experiment I normalized the state mean with respect to the category under investigation and either substituted that normalized mean for the state mean, as in the case of the geographic subsets categorized by county, or compared the categorically normalized mean to the simple state mean in order to determine what if any differences might arise by preferring one value to another.

-Using a standard rejection threshold of five percent, I applied single-tailed tests on the assumption that the observed outliers, being greater than the normalized or simple means, would constitute irregularities because they exceeded the range of mean values predicted by the means for the general population.
+Using a standard rejection threshold of five percent, I applied single-tailed tests on the assumption that the observed outliers, being greater than the normalized or simple means, would constitute irregularities because they exceeded the range of mean values predicted by the mean for the general population.
 This would also have the effect of lowering the threshold for constituting an irregularity (falsely rejecting the null hypothesis), so a correction, such as Bonferroni, could be applied to recalculate the rejection threshold on an ad hoc basis in the event that a potential irregularity were detected.

 Ultimately, the null hypothesis won out uniformly in all contests.
 More accurately, none of the experiments, which involved subtracting from one the CDF of the value of added or dropped registrations for the category based on the binomial distribution constructed from the chosen mean, yielded anything approaching a significant result.